 No serious adverse events were reported during clinical field studies with once-daily oral administration of 2 mg/lb.
 However, the following categories of abnormal health observations were reported.
 The product vehicle served as control.

-Clinical pathology parameters represent reports of increases from pre-treatment values; medical judgment is necessary to determine clinical relevance.
+Clinical pathology parameters represent reports of increases in pre-treatment values; medical judgment is necessary to determine clinical relevance.

 No clinically significant adverse reactions were reported during investigational studies of surgical pain for the caplet formulation.
 The product vehicle served as control.